Everything That Dies Someday Comes Back

 I remember seeing Jason Goes To Hell in theaters on opening night.
 I was eight years old and already familiar with the hockey-masked killer, Freddy Krueger, and Michael Myers.
 The screening was sold out, and people without seats sat in the aisle, blocking the fire exits.
 The audience hooted, hollered, and screamed at all the right moments.
 Even now, when I attend a midnight screening of any film, my Jason Goes To Hell experience is what I judge them against; the final shot of the movie when Jason finally goes to hell, and Freddy’s gloved hand reaches up to grab his hockey masks remains the most unexpected and fun moment ever committed to celluloid.

-I also met legendary porn star Ron Jeremy.
+I also ran into legendary porn star Ron Jeremy.
 He invited me to a raucous party back at his hotel suite, and, needless to say, I didn’t get much sleep that weekend.
 I overheard one NJ Horror Con guest remark: “If you aren’t extremely hungover by the end of a convention, then you aren’t doing it right.”

 Let me end with a special shoutout to some of my neighbors: Ghost Girl Greetings and Bodycounters.
 The weekend flew by, and I’m glad a new horror con chose Atlantic City as their home.
 I’ll return to the convention scene after finishing my next book